 The property is one of the places in St. Augustine where the historical context has remained intact and uncompromised—making it a prime location for archaeological work, said Florida Museum of Natural History Director Douglas Jones.

 “Many historical sites in the area are gone now or compromised due to development,” Jones said.
 “Once a site is disturbed, it has really lost its context and that is what is important to archaeologists.
 This makes the Fraser family’s gift that much more significant from a research standpoint.”

 The artifacts and accompanying research allowed the museum to develop the recently opened “First Colony: Our Spanish Origins” traveling exhibit on display at Government House in St. Augustine.
-The Florida Museum will display the exhibit at UF in 2016.
+The Florida Museum will display the exhibit at UF in Fall 2015.

 “The story of the first colony is fascinating because it is the story of how people with different languages, cultures, and religions, who looked so unfamiliar to one another, lived together for nearly a year,” Fraser said.
 “It’s an inspiring story for today’s world.
 Having that history preserved was important to my father and important to my grandfather, and we are going to facilitate research being done here as long as we can.”

 The artifacts include pottery sherds, glass beads and an olive jar that was reconstructed at the Florida Museum.
-The Frasers donated the collection, valued at nearly $3.5 million including the cost to unearth the artifacts, to UF in December.
+The Frasers donated the collection to UF in December 2014.

 Some of the pieces, including an amulet typically worn by infants to ward off evil spirits and an ornamental silver piece most likely made by a Native American with silver salvaged from a Spanish shipwreck, are rare and tell the story of a diverse society where Spaniards, Africans and Native Americans interacted nearly 450 years ago, Deagan said.